polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Consensus

-In a blockchain context, consensus is the process nodes use to agree on a chain's canonical fork.
-Consensus is composed of [authorship](#block-author), finality, and [fork-choice rule](#fork-choice-rulestrategy).
+Consensus is the process blockchain nodes use to agree on a chain's canonical fork and is composed of [authorship](#block-author), finality, and [fork-choice rule](#fork-choice-rulestrategy).

-In the Polkadot ecosystem, these three components are usually separated from one another, and the term consensus often refers specifically to authorship.
-In the context of a Substrate node, the term _consensus engine_ describes the node subsystem responsible for consensus tasks.
+- Polkadot ecosystem - these three components are usually separate and the term consensus often refers specifically to authorship
+- Substrate node - the term _consensus engine_ describes the node subsystem responsible for consensus tasks.

 See also [hybrid consensus](#hybrid-consensus).

 ## Consensus Algorithm

-An algorithm that ensures that a set of [actors](#authority)—who don't necessarily trust each other—can reach an agreement about the state as the result of some computation.
+Ensures a set of [actors](#authority)—who don't necessarily trust each other—can reach an agreement about the state as the result of some computation.
 Most consensus algorithms assume that up to one-third of the actors or nodes can be [Byzantine fault tolerant](#byzantine-fault-tolerance-bft).

 Consensus algorithms are generally concerned with ensuring two properties: